 Device Connectivity Options

-- In-seat power outlets: Many configurations include standard AC power outlets for laptops and larger devices (availability varies by airline and cabin).
+- In-seat power outlets: Many configurations include standard AC power outlets suitable for laptops and larger devices (availability varies by airline and cabin).

 Tips for Watching Your Own Content